-L14 consists of 10 turns of 0.6mm (AWG #22) wire wound on an FT37-43 toroid (dull black colour).
+L14 consists of 10 turns of 0.6mm AWG #22 (may be supplied 0.33mm #28, the results are the same) wire wound on an FT37-43 toroid (dull black colour - do not mix up with shiny black T37-10 if your kit has them).
+Your kit may be supplied with only 0.33mm wire, in that case, use it.
 Firstly, you have to understand that there's a right way and a wrong way to wind a toroidal inductor, too.
-The terms "right" and "wrong" are probably not as appropriate here, as "handedness" or "winding direction".
-There are two directions you can wind the toroid.
+The terms "right" and "wrong" are probably not as appropriate here, as "handedness" or you can wind the toroid.
 If you choose the right one, then all the wires will automatically end up near the holes they are to be soldered into.
 If you do it wrongly, it will be a bit messy.